reynat/graphql-music-catalog/tutorial-instructions/6-mutation-patterns.md

 ---
 <a name=multiple-business-error></a>
 ## Model multiple business errors
+1. Run `git checkout 6-multiple-business-errors-code`.
-1. Let's include the business error that happens when the user attempts to create a duplicate album.
-Check out to GIT TAG for skeleton code.
+2. Let's include the business error that happens when the user attempts to create a duplicate album.
     - Note that there are data source types that capture the business errors returned from the Music API
-2. Update the schema to model the possibility of having two business errors and update the resolvers.
+3. Update the schema to model the possibility of having two business errors and update the resolvers.
-3. Run `git checkout 6-multiple-business-errors-solution` to see a sample solution.
+4. Run `git checkout 6-multiple-business-errors-solution` to see a sample solution.

 ---
 <a name="complex-mutation-payload"></a>